-The six fisheries were given the exemption because during development of Amendment 27, participants in some of the crab fisheries expressed concerns about the economic viability of their fishing operations and proposed IPQ use cap exemptions for custom processing arrangement similar to those congressionally mandated for the north-region BSS fishery.
+The six fisheries were given the exemption because during development of Amendment 27, participants in some of the crab fisheries expressed concerns about the economic viability of their fishing operations and proposed IPQ use cap exemptions for custom processing arrangements similar to those congressionally mandated for the north-region BSS fishery.

 As explained in the proposed rule for Amendment 27, the Council did not recommend exempting IPQ crab processed under a custom processing arrangement from applying against the IPQ use cap of a facility owner for all crab fisheries.
-Specifically, IPQ crab that are custom processed at a facility would continue to apply to the use cap of IPQ holders who have a 10% or greater direct or indirect ownership interest in the facility when those crab are custom processed in BRR, BSS with a south-region designation, EBT, WBT, and WAG, if those IPQ crab were processed east of 174° W longitude.
+Specifically, IPQ crab that are custom processed at a facility would continue to apply to the use cap of IPQ holders who have a 10% or greater direct or indirect ownership interest in the facility when those crab are custom processed in BRR, BSS with a south-region designation, EBT, WBT, and WAG processed east of 174° W longitude.

-The Council's rationale for not providing a custom processing exemption from the IPQ use caps for these fisheries was as follows.
+The Council's rationale for excluding these fisheries from the custom processing exemption to the IPQ use caps was as follows.
 First, BBR was assigned a relatively large TAC; 97.3% of the IPQ is designated for the south-region, and the Council did not judge that additional opportunities for consolidation were needed to facilitate economically efficient operations among the multiple processors in the south-region.
-Due to the limited TAC assigned in the north-region, processors could easily consolidate processing operations at a single facility within IPQ caps.
+Due to the relatively limited BBR TAC assigned in the north-region, processors could easily consolidate processing operations at a single facility within IPQ caps.
 Second, BSS with a south-region designation also was assigned a relatively large TAC, and the Council believed the ability to deliver to multiple processors in the south-region reduces the need to exempt custom processing arrangements from the use cap calculation.
 The Council did not judge that it needed to encourage additional consolidation in the processing operations for this fishery to encourage economically efficient processing.
 Third, EBT and WBT are not subject to regionalization and, therefore, the need to exempt custom processing arrangements from the IPQ use cap did not appear necessary because these crab can be effectively delivered to any processor with matching IPQ in any location.
 Fourth, as explained above, exempting WAG custom processed east of 174° W longitude was not necessary, given the multiple delivery locations available to harvesters delivering east of 174° W longitude.

 Through Amendment 47 (effective 1/19/17) the EBT and WBT fisheries were added to the list of fisheries that were exempt from custom processing counting towards IPQ use caps.
 The unforeseen exit of one processor from EBT/WBT processing resulted in less than the minimum number of processing companies needed to process all the IPQ for these species without exceeding the IPQ use caps.
-As a result of this consolidation in processing operations, the processors currently operating in the Bering Sea region were constrained by IPQ use caps.
+This consolidation constrained the processors and created the potential for stranded Class A IFQ and IPQ.
 Based on these conditions, in December 2015 the Council voted to request that NMFS promulgate an emergency rule to temporarily allow a custom processing exemption to the IPQ use caps for the 2015/2016 crab fishing year in the EBT/WBT fisheries.
 In recommending the emergency rule, the Council recognized that the processor consolidation that had occurred in the EBT/WBT fisheries would likely continue to constrain processors operating in the EBT/WBT fisheries after the emergency rule expires.
-To address this situation, at its June 2016 meeting, the Council took final action to exempt custom processing arrangements for EBT/ WBT from PQS/ IPQ use caps.
+To address this situation, at its June 2016 meeting, the Council took final action to exempt custom processing arrangements for EBT/WBT from PQS/IPQ use caps.